GoogleChrome/web.dev/src/site/content/en/blog/referrer-best-practices/index.md

 reliable verification method in place.**

-The `Referer` header alone isn't a reliable basis for a check: the requesting site, whether they're a legitimate merchant or not, can easily set a `no-referrer` policy which will make the `Referer` information unavailable to the payment provider.
+The `Referer` header alone isn't a reliable basis for a check: the requesting site, whether they're a legitimate merchant or not, can set a `no-referrer` policy which will make the `Referer` information unavailable to the payment provider.
 However, as a payment provider, looking at the `Referer` may help you catch naive attackers who did not set a `no-referrer` policy.
 So you can decide to use the `Referer` as a first basic check.
 If you do so: